changxin-ge/AskProcurement-Agentic-AI-Bootcamp/labs/Lab 2 - RFP Generation/README_v2.md

     ![Agent Testing](images/img14.png)

 2. The agent will list out all the required questiosn to be answered which is essential for creating the RFP.
-Enter the below details.
+Enter the below response which contains the answer to all the questions asked.
     ```
-    1. This LiDAR survey from low-orbit satellites will help us monitor vegetation structure, canopy height, and terrain variations across remote forest areas.
-Satellite LiDAR enables rapid mapping of large zones that are otherwise difficult to access.
-The data will support ecological analysis and conservation planning.
+    The LiDAR survey from low-orbit satellites is intended to monitor vegetation structure, canopy height, and terrain variations across remote forest areas.
+This approach enables rapid mapping of large zones that are otherwise difficult to access, providing critical data for ecological analysis and conservation planning.
+The survey will cover approximately 80 hectares, with the proposal issue date set for December 12, 2025, and the submission deadline on December 25, 2025.
+Vendors are required to submit their company profile, past experience, methodology, and timeline as part of the proposal.
+The financial proposal should be presented as a cost per hectare, and all submissions must be sent via email.

-    2. 80 hectares

-    3. Issue date : 12th December 2025
-    Deadline : 25th December 2025

-    4. Company profile, past experience, methodology, timeline

-    5. Cost per hectare.

-    6. Via email
     ```
     ![Agent Testing](images/test_img1.png)